 - An iterator is an object which allows a programmer to traverse through all the elements of a collection (iterable object), regardless of its specific implementation.
 In Python they are used implicitly by the FOR loop construct. - Python iterator objects required to support two methods: - iter returns the iterator object itself.
 This is used in FOR and IN statements. - The next method returns the next value from the iterator.
 If there is no more items to return then it should raise a StopIteration exception. - Remember that an iterator object can be used only once.
 It means after it raises StopIteration once, it will keep raising the same exception.

 '''

 • Example:

 • Example:

-• The second sec
+• Solution of the second state of the

 '''

 Generators and coroutines